Cthuulhaa/tiebenn/README.md

 * **Python 3.9** or a later version.
 * **SeisBench**, the popular seismology toolbox where the machine-learning models required by TieBeNN are stored.
+* **NonLinLoc**, the set of programs written in C for probabilistic hypocenter estimation.

 ## Installation